-Communication and Student Engagement V Students must communicate respectfully with their classmates and their teacher while in class meetings, breakout rooms and private/public chat windows and discussion boards.
-V Students must follow all classroom and school expectations for using audio and video during classroom meeting times.
-V Students must mute their microphones when they are not speaking and while others are speaking.
-V Students must refrain from sharing inappropriate pictures or images during classroom meetings or on discussion boards.
-V Students must follow the same rules for whole group class meetings while in breakout rooms.
-Students must immediately return to whole group meetings once breakout rooms are over unless otherwise directed by the teacher.
-Students must report to classroom meetings on time and remain in classroom meetings until being dismissed by the teacher.
-Students must not post any private information for themselves or others such as addresses, phone numbers or passwords on public chat or discussion board Students must refrain from any forms of cyberbullying - harassing, threatenin or abusing others within the school community while online.
-Students must report all instances of cyberbullying to school staff immediatel Stude coom Stude meeti Stude as ado Stude or ab ı ls. g Logging into Unified Classroom or PowerSchool Students must keep their username and passwords in a safe place and must no share them with other students.Students must log into Unified Classroom and PowerSchool using their own log-in information.Students must log into Unified Classroom or Zoom for classroom meetings, announcements or to submit assignments. share Stude og-ir Stude ət Student Work Students must complete work on time following the guidelines requested by t teacher for submission.
-Students should contact their teacher if they need additional time to complete assignments.Students must submit their own work and provide citations for work created by others.Students must communicate immediately with their teachers via email, phone or text if they have questions or require any technical support. teach additi Stude by ot Stude Taking Care of Physical Equipment Students must treat all school and personal electronic devices with care.
-Students must keep food and drinks away from the equipment.
-Students must keep devices out of extremely cold or hot areas.
-Students must hold and carry computers properly.
-Students must report any damage to school equipment as soon as possible.
-Stude Stude Stude
+Communication and M Students must communicate respectfully with their classmates and their teacher Student while in class meetings, breakout rooms and private/public chat windows and Engagement discussion boards.
+0 0 Students must follow all classroom and school expectations for using audio and video during classroom meeting times. \square Students must mute their microphones when they are not speaking and while others are speaking.
+Students must refrain from sharing inappropriate pictures or images during classroom meetings or on discussion boards.
+I breakout rooms. ✓ Students must immediately return to whole group meetings once breakout rooms are over unless otherwise directed by the teacher. ✓ Students must report to classroom meetings on time and remain in classroom meetings until being dismissed by the teacher. ✓ Students must not post any private information for themselves or others such as addresses, phone numbers or passwords on public chat or discussion boards. ✓ Students must refrain from any forms of cyberbullying - harassing, threatening or abusing others within the school community while online. ✓ Students must report all instances of cyberbullying to school staff immediately.
+Logging into Unified Classroom or PowerSchool Students must keep their username and passwords in a safe place and must not share them with other students.
+Students must log into Unified Classroom and PowerSchool using their own log-in information.
+Students must log into Unified Classroom or Zoom for classroom meetings, announcements or to submit assignments.
+Student Work Students must complete work on time following the guidelines requested by the teacher for submission.
+Students should contact their teacher if they need additional time to complete assignments.
+Students must submit their own work and provide citations for work created by others.
+Students must communicate immediately with their teachers via email, phone or text if they have questions or require any technical support.
+Taking Care of Physical Equipment ☑ Students must treat all school and personal electronic devices with care. ☑ Students must keep food and drinks away from the equipment. ☑ Students must keep devices out of extremely cold or hot areas. ☑ Students must hold and carry computers properly. ☑ Students must report any damage to school equipment as soon as possible.